Difficulty Adjustable and Scalable Constrained Multi-objective Test Problem Toolkit

-The feasibility maintenance methods usually adopt special encoding and decoding techniques to guarantee that a newly generated solution is feasible.
-The penalty function-based method is one of the most popular approaches.
-The overall constraints violation is added to each objective with a predefined penalty factor, which indicates a preference between the constraints and the objectives.
-The penalty function-based method includes static penalties \cite{hoffmeister1996problem}, dynamic penalties \cite{joines1994use}, death penalty functions \cite{hoffmeister1996problem}, co-evolutionary penalty functions \cite{huang2007effective}, adaptive penalty functions \cite{bean1993dual,coit1996adaptive,ben1997genetic} and self-adaptive penalty functions \cite{tessema2006self,woldesenbet2009constraint} etc. In the methods using separation of constraint violation and objective values, the constraint functions and the objective functions are treated separately.
-Variants of this type include stochastic ranking (SR) \cite{runarsson2000stochastic}, constraint dominance principle (CDP) \cite{deb2000efficient}, epsilon-constrained methods \cite{laumanns2006efficient,takahama2005constrained}.
-In the multi-objective constraint handling method, the constraint functions are transformed to one extra objective function.
-Representative methods of this type include infeasibility driven evolutionary algorithm (IDEA) \cite{ray2009infeasibility}, COMOGA\cite{surry1997comoga} and Cai and Wang's Method (CW) \cite{cai2006multiobjective}, etc. The hybrid methods of constraint handling usually adopt several constraint-handling methods.
-Representative methods include adaptive trade-off model (ATM) \cite{wang2008adaptive} and ensemble of constraint handling methods (ECHM) \cite{qu2011constrained}.
+To address the first issue, constraint handling mechanisms must be carefully designed by researchers.
+The existing constraint-handling methods can be broadly classified into five different types: penalty functions, special representations and operators, repair algorithms, separation of constraints and objectives, and ensemble-of-constraint-handling-methods approaches, as delineated in \citep{CoelloCoello:2002gp,mezura2011constraint,Coello:2018}.
+The penalty function-based method is one of the most popular of such approaches.
+The overall constraint violation is added to each objective with a predefined penalty factor, which indicates a preference between the satisfaction of the constraints and the extremization of the objectives.
+Penalty function-based methods include use of a death penalty \citep{hoffmeister1996problem}, static penalty \citep{hoffmeister1996problem}, dynamic penalty \citep{joines1994use}, adaptive penalty \citep{coit1996adaptive,ben1997genetic}, co-evolutionary penalty \citep{huang2007effective}, and self-adaptive penalty \citep{tessema2006self,woldesenbet2009constraint}, etc. The methods using special representations and operators try to map chromosomes from the infeasible region into the feasible region.
+A more interesting type of approach within this group is the so-called "Decoders" method, which is based on the idea of mapping the feasible region into an easier-to-sample space where an evolutionary algorithm can provide better performance \citep{koziel1998decoder}.
+Representative examples of this type include homomorphous maps (HM) \citep{koziel1999evolutionary} and Riemann mapping \citep{kim1998riemann}.
+The third type, repair algorithms, try to transform an infeasible solution into a feasible one.
+A typical example of this type is Genocop III (genetic algorithm for numerical optimization of constrained problems) \citep{487460}.
+However, this type of approach is problem-dependent and is usually used in combinatorial optimization problems \citep{salcedo2009survey}.
+For a particular problem, a specific repair algorithm must be designed.
+In the methods using separation of constraints and objectives, the constraint functions and the objective functions are treated separately.
+Some examples of this type include coevolution \citep{paredis1994co}, constraint dominance principle (CDP) \citep{deb2000efficient,deb2001constrained}, stochastic ranking \citep{runarsson2000stochastic}, $\alpha$-constrained method (also called the $\varepsilon$-constrained method) \citep{1514470,laumanns2006efficient,takahama2005constrained}, use of multi-objective optimization concepts \citep{cai2006multiobjective,ray2009infeasibility} and COMOGA \citep{surry1997comoga}.
+The ensemble-of-constraint-handling-methods approaches usually adopt several constraint-handling methods to deal with constraints.
+Representative methods include the adaptive trade-off model (ATM) \citep{wang2008adaptive} and the ensemble of constraint handling methods (ECHM) \citep{mallipeddi2010ensemble,qu2011constrained}.